#PepperGate2023: the pepper scandal rocking the gardening community

 Contact the seed company for a refund

-If you purchased the seeds online, it is generally easier to request a refund from the company you bought them from than if you purchased them from a nursery or hardware store.
-Even if you don’t have your order number, the seed company should have a record of your online purchase.
-Reach out to them, explain the situation, and request a refund for the mislabeled seeds.
+If you purchased your seeds online, you may be able to request a refund from the company you bought them from.
+Contact the company’s customer service department, explain the situation, and provide any documentation, such as order confirmation emails or receipts.
+Even if you don’t have your order number, the company should have a record of your purchase and may be willing to offer a refund or replacement.

 Have you been impacted by PepperGate?
 Share you’re experiences in the comments!